letoram/arcan/src/a12/net/HACKING.md

 ### command - 14, directory-opened
 - [18    ] Status  : (0 failed, 1 direct-in ok, 2 direct-out ok, 2 tunnel ok)
-- [19 +16] Address : Status = 1, IPv6 address to the host,
+- [19 +46] Address : (string representation, \0 terminated)
+                     Status = 1, IPv3,6 address to the host,
-                     Status = 2, IPv4 address to the host,
+                     Status = 2, IPv4,6 address to the host,
-                     Status = 3, tunnel ID.
+                     Status = 3, 0
+- [65..66] Port    : connection port or tunnel-id (status=2)
-- [34 +12] Secret  : alphanumerical random secret to use with first HELLO
+- [67 +12] Secret  : alphanumerical random secret to use with first HELLO
                      packet to authenticate.
-- [45 +16] Kpub    : the other end key (for direct-in)
+- [79 +32] Kpub    : the other end key.

 This will be sent to source/source-directory and to sink in response to a directory-open request.
-The connection mode must skip the ephemeral handshake hello-mode and instead use the secret to protect the negotiation packet and to signal that the connection is mediated via this particular third party.
+The connection handshake is just like the initial one for the directory, but using the authentication secret to protect the initial HELLO.
+It is advised to use an ephemeral keypair and the two stage HELLO to be able to differentiate the keypair used when authenticating to the directory versus authenticating to the source.

 ##  Event (2), fixed length
 - [0..7] sequence number : uint64